nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 > Note: Rather than running the command below to create the runsheet needed for processing, the runsheet may also be created manually by following the examples for [Paired-end](../Workflow_Documentation/NF_AmpIllumina-B/workflow_code/PE_file.csv) and [Single-end](../Workflow_Documentation/NF_AmpIllumina-B/workflow_code/SE_file.csv) samples.
 When creating this table manually, the most important columns for the analyses below are:

 * `sample_id` - column with unique sample names.
-* `groups`    - column with the groups/treatments that each sample belong.
+* `groups`    - column with the groups/treatments that each sample belong to.
 This column is used for comparison.

 ```bash
 ### Download the *ISA.zip file from the OSDR ###